 As you silently repeat these questions and then release them out to the Universe, you are planting powerful seeds of intention.
 The answers may come to you by way of signs, books, people, or messages.

 In this way, you are connecting with yourself AND connecting with an intelligent Universe.

 Now that we’re calm and connected, we’ll begin to get messages from our inner voice about what the next step is in moving towards the desired change.

 Many of us feel that we need to have it all figured out before we get started.
 But, the truth is we just need to take one small baby step at a time.

 As you think about taking that one baby step, be prepared for resistance.

 There is nothing about change that feels comfortable.
-As soon as you begin to even think about making some changes, your body and mind will react and set off the warning signs-signalling danger.
+As soon as you begin to even think about making some changes, your body and mind will react and set off the warning signs-signaling danger.

 When you’re prepared for this resistance, you can assure yourself that it’s “normal” and not a sign that you’re not supposed to change.